Balanced Scorecard: Improve Your Organization's Performance and Profitability

 History

-Harvard University’s Dr. Robert Kaplan and Dr. David Norton created the Balanced Scorecard to measure organizational performance with a more balanced set of metrics.
-Traditionally, businesses have focused solely on short-term financial performance as a measure of success.
-The “balanced scorecard” introduced several non-financial strategic indicators to the mix to better concentrate on long-term success.
-Over time, the system has evolved into a fully integrated strategic management system.
+In the early 1990s, Harvard University’s Dr. Robert Kaplan and Dr. David Norton created the Balanced Scorecard to measure key performance indicators with a more balanced set of metrics.
+Traditionally, businesses focus mainly on short-term financial results.
+The balanced scorecard added non-financial indicators, giving leaders a broader view of long-term success.
+Over time, the system has evolved into a complete management system that helps businesses align their financial goals with wider strategic objectives.

 Benefits

-Balanced Scorecards are primarily beneficial for tracking businesses’ progress toward their goals and objectives.
-A scorecard outlines the criteria for measuring and weighting metrics for companies to ensure that all aspects of the organization receive proper attention.
+Balanced scorecards are primarily beneficial for tracking businesses’ progress toward their goals and objectives.
+They outline the criteria for measuring and weighting metrics for companies to ensure that key areas receive proper attention.

 In addition, the balanced scorecard approach can help businesses to: